kingston-hackSpace/Push-button/README.md

 - Upload [this code](https://github.com/kingston-hackSpace/Push-button/blob/main/edge_Detection.ino) to your Arduino board.

-- Here, we are no longer interested in “Is the button pressed?”.
-Instead, we ask “Did something just happen?”
+- We are no longer interested in *“Is the button pressed?”*.
+Instead, we ask *“Did something just happen?”*

 **EXAMPLE 3: COUNTER**

 - In this example, you will create a counter based on edge detection.

-- Upload [this code] to your Arduino board.
+- Upload [this code](https://github.com/kingston-hackSpace/Push-button/blob/main/counter.ino) to your Arduino board.

 - Do you get multiple counts when pressing the button?
-You need to debounce!
+Then you need to debounce!

 **EXAMPLE 4: DEBOUNCING**

-**EXAMPLE 3: DEBOUNCING**

 - The Arduino loops very fast and sometimes things in the physical world like buttons may not be fast enough.
-To eliminate errors and false readings from buttons and other switches, a “debounce” routine can be used.
+To eliminate errors and false readings from buttons and other switches, a “debounce” logic can be used.
 We will create a "debounce timer" to avoid this problem.

 - Follow [this tutorial](https://arduinogetstarted.com/tutorials/arduino-button-debounce)